-Thank you so much for joining or for staying with me if you've been uh listening for a little bit.
+Thank you so much for joining or for staying with me if you've been listening for a little bit.

 Very much appreciated.

-Follow me on Facebook at Facebook.comslash Buck Sexton.
+Follow me on Facebook at facebook.com slash Buck Sexton.

 I'm checking in as I can throughout the show and certainly will respond to messages after the show.

-Alright, so we got to talk about the judge, right?
+So we've got to talk about the judge, right?

 Ryan slams Trump's racist comment.